bilbs84/cifs-backup/README.md

 The following configuration options are required for each section

-- `[Unit-title]` The header for each section, also used as the subfolder on the share
+- `[Unit-title]` The header for each section, also used as the subfolder on the share when no subfolderName is specified.
 - `server` The IP address of the server for backing up to.
 - `share` The share name of the server.
 - `user` Username associated with the share.
 Currently, I only offer support for password protected shares.
 - `password` The password for the share user.
 - `source` The location of the folder to backup.
 Specified in the docker run command, or compose file.
 - `compress` Set to 1 to compress the contents of the source folder.
+- `subfolderName` The subdirectory on the server share that the section will be processed to.
+Will default to `[Unit-title]` if blank or not present.
 - `keep` How many days to keep compressed archives, any backups older than this will be removed.
 - `exclude` And exclusions for the backup (See example above)
 - `schedule` A cron expression for the schedule that the backups will run.